 At this point, one might worry that the question of whether equality can have positive value is only interesting if people can in fact have exactly the same level of the currency that ought to be distributed equally, in a wide range of cases.
 For example, in realistic cases, perfect equality of welfare will almost never hold, or so one might argue.
-Now, if welfare is the correct egalitarian currency, and if it is so rare that two or more individuals will be perfectly equal in respect to welfare, what is then the point of determining the positive value of equality?
-Doesn't this make the focus on equality albeit theoretically interesting, practically irrelevant?
-Larry Temkin has recently put forward this argument.35
+So, if welfare is the correct egalitarian currency, and if it is so rare that two or more individuals will be perfectly equal in respect to welfare, what is then the point of determining the positive value of equality?
+Doesn't this make the focus on equality, albeit theoretically interesting, practically irrelevant?
+Larry Temkin has recently put forward this argument.39

 There are at least two answers to Temkin's worry.
 Firstly, whether people can achieve perfect equality depends on how the egalitarian currency is specified.
-In realistic cases, perfect legal equality (e.g., the same laws for different ethnic groups) is arguably much easier to obtain than perfect equality of welfare and has already been achieved among large groups of people in many countries, or so one might argue.
-Hence, if one cares about legal equality, then the value of equality is practically relevant.
+In realistic cases, perfect (formal) legal equality (e.g. the same laws for different ethnic groups, or genderneutral laws) is arguably much easier to obtain than perfect equality of welfare and this equality has already been achieved among large groups of people in many countries, or so one might argue.
+Hence, if one cares about legal equality, then the positive value of equality is practically relevant.
 Moreover, one could care about inequality and equality for several currencies at the same time, for example both legal equality and equality of welfare.
+In that case, even if perfect equality of welfare is rare, the positive value of equality is still practically relevant since perfect legal equality isn't rare.

-35 In personal communication.
+39In personal communication.